Tag Archive for: pink muhly

 At this point, the new plants are still rather small.
 However, plants grow quickly in the desert climate and, in another year, will soon reach their mature size.

-I must admit that I am delighted with how it turned out.
+The result?
+A backyard landscape where the new and old will blend seamlessly together.
+I am delighted with how the finished product looks.
 It took me a long time to decide what to do with this area – it is so much easier to design someone else’s yard than your own.

 Progress!
 One-Year Post Desert Landscape Renovation